darrensapalo/chainlink-codecamp/QUESTIONS.md

 npx hardhat functions-request --network network_name_here --contract 0xDeployed_client_contract_address_here --subid subscription_id_number_here
 ```

-2. When does the "Open zeppelin contract wizard" get used?

-3. When does the newly created AccuWeather app get used?

-4. When do the IPFS Metadata get used?

-5. Should we be cloning the project locally or should we be running it on Remix IDE?
+## 2. On which IDE to use

+Is my understanding correct: We should clone the project locally for development purposes, but use the Remix IDE for remote (online) or production testing.

+## 3. On interacting with the smart contract

+Is my understanding correct: On the chainlink functions starter kit repository while you are doing development, you technically only need to
+modify your request parameters found in `Functions-request-config.js` specifying which Javascript file to run and what parameters to use.

+For live (e.g. testnet) or production use-cases, you would interact with the smart contract using Remix IDE, and specify your parameters there.

+## 4. On timeouts and rate limiting --

-6. How do we handle timeout or rate limiting issues onsite?
+How do we handle timeout or rate limiting issues onsite?
 What can the attendees do/focus on while waiting for these kinds of issues to get resolved?

 Command: